 In addition, we check the characteristic parameters of insulation foils at our modern foil measuring station.
 We use mechanical test equipment to test the shock and vibration resistance of transformers and inductors, and carry out temperature cycle tests to verify the long-term stability of the inductive components.

-Each and every project is supported by a competent STS application engineer, from the first project meeting to the series production stage.
-Early on in the project, we will advise you on the optimal design for your inductive component with a view to keeping the product and overall system costs as low as possible.
+Each and every project is supported by a experienced STS application engineer, from the first project meeting to the series production stage.
+Early on in your project, we will advise you on the optimal design for your inductive component with a view to keeping the product and overall system costs as low as possible.

 Our objective is to provide you with a component that remains reliable throughout its lifecycle and is optimally designed from a technical and commercial point of view.